koppor/outsourcing/README.md

 ## License

+SPDX: `(Apache-2.0 AND GPL-3.0+)`

 This work is licensed under the Apache License 2.0.
 Currently, this work is *additionally* covered by the GNU Public License Version 3.0.
-As soon as the class `com.jopdesign.wcet.graphutils.Dominators<V, E>` is replaced by a non-GPL version, the license of is Apache 2.0 only.
+As soon as the class [`com.jopdesign.wcet.graphutils.Dominators<V, E>`](https://github.com/koppor/outsourcing/blob/master/outsourcing/src/com/jopdesign/wcet/graphutils/Dominators.java) is replaced by a non-GPL version, the license of is Apache 2.0 only.

 This work includes `org.eclipse.ui.internal.ide.misc.DisjointSet<Element>`, which is licensed under the [Eclipse Public License v1.0](http://www.eclipse.org/legal/epl-v10.html).